 ECS offers two primary investigative tools to gather this data:

 In a Corrosion Assessment, an ECS Engineer, along with a local fire sprinkler contractor, performs an on-site internal investigation to determine the location and severity of corrosion throughout the system piping.
 The assessment includes:

 - Video scoping footage of the internal conditions of the system piping, along with a comprehensive report detailing all the on-site findings and observations, is provided to the client.

 - Additional analytical testing may be performed to quantify the severity of the corrosion that has occurred.

 ECS Pipe Sample AnalysisOur pipe analysis provides quantified data on the amount of metal loss that has occurred when video scoping is not needed.

 - A local fire sprinkler contractor takes pipe samples from those locations expected to have experienced the most severe corrosion, including:

 - High points on wet systems where air is trapped.

 - Low points on dry and preaction systems where water is trapped.

-- Comparison of pipe wall loss to industry standards provides guidance on whether pipe replacement is necessary
+- After receiving the sample, we compare pipe wall loss to current industry standards.
+This provides us with crucial information on whether pipe replacement is necessary.

 With hard data on the severity of metal loss that has occurred in a given system, the building owner is equipped to make informed decisions on what the most cost-effective approach is to mitigate the damage that has occurred.